alex-parra/fsnd-flask-kubernetes-eks/README.md

 # Deploying a Flask API

+## Run Docker

+1. cd into repo root folder
+2. Copy `env_file.sample` to `env_file`
+3. Set the values of the variables in `env_file`
+4. Build the Docker image: `docker build --tag jwt-api-test .`
+   - Check the image is present with `docker images | grep jwt-api-test`
+5. Run the Docker container: `docker run --env-file=env_file -p 80:8080 jwt-api-test`
+6. Health check at `http://localhost/` (port 80)

+## Endpoints

+`GET /`
+Health check endpoint

+`POST /auth`
+Login endpoint

+- Request Body `{ "email": string, "password": string }`
+- Response Body `{ "token": "eyJ0...." }`

+`GET /contents`
+Get JWT payload

+- Headers: `{ "Authorization": "Bearer eyJ0...." }`
+- Response Body: `{ "email": string, "exp": number, "nbf": number }`

+---

+## Original README from starter repo

 This is the project starter repo for the fourth course in the [Udacity Full Stack Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004): Server Deployment, Containerization, and Testing.

 In this project you will containerize and deploy a Flask API to a Kubernetes cluster using Docker, AWS EKS, CodePipeline, and CodeBuild.

 The Flask app that will be used for this project consists of a simple API with three endpoints:

 - `GET '/'`: This is a simple health check, which returns the response 'Healthy'.
 - `POST '/auth'`: This takes a email and password as json arguments and returns a JWT based on a custom secret.
 - `GET '/contents'`: This requires a valid JWT, and returns the un-encrpyted contents of that token.

 The app relies on a secret set as the environment variable `JWT_SECRET` to produce a JWT.
 The built-in Flask server is adequate for local development, but not production, so you will be using the production-ready [Gunicorn](https://gunicorn.org/) server when deploying the app.

 ## Initial setup

 1. Fork this project to your Github account.
 2. Locally clone your forked version to begin working on the project.

 ## Dependencies

 - Docker Engine
   - Installation instructions for all OSes can be found [here](https://docs.docker.com/install/).
   - For Mac users, if you have no previous Docker Toolbox installation, you can install Docker Desktop for Mac.
 If you already have a Docker Toolbox installation, please read [this](https://docs.docker.com/docker-for-mac/docker-toolbox/) before installing.
 - AWS Account
   - You can create an AWS account by signing up [here](https://aws.amazon.com/#).

 ## Project Steps

 Completing the project involves several steps: